 - Learn about supportive policies and laws boosting seed systems towards resilience.

-The training is designed for public, civil, research, education and/or development professionals woking in a range of a relevant programmes.
-Applicants should have at least a BSc degree, have three years of professional experience in a relevant field, and be proficiency in English
+The training is designed for professionals in public, civil, research, education and/or development organisations, with an interest in agriculture, agrobiodiversity, seeds and food security.
+Applicants should have at least a BSc degree, have three years of professional experience in a relevant field, and be fluent in English.